-Ultra creamy, warming and comforting this easy butternut squash sweet potato soup is sure to be a favourite this fall.
+Creamy, warming and comforting, this easy butternut squash sweet potato soup is sure to be a favourite.
 It has warming spices like cinnamon, nutmeg and smoked paprika and a touch of sweetness from maple syrup.
 So delicious!

-The food – cinnamon, nutmeg, pumpkin, squash, soups, low-n-slow recipes, comfort food (like this Roasted Acorn Squash Crostini).
-Yes!
+The food: cinnamon, nutmeg, pumpkin, squash, soups, low-n-slow recipes, comfort food.
 My oven is put to the test this time of year.
 No complaints from me!

 Growing up in rural Newfoundland, another scent that resonates strong with me (and brings back wonderful memories) is the smell of wood burning fireplaces, especially on a cool evening.
 That smell just takes me right back; something about it.

-And, of course, hubby & I were married during fall, so it holds a special place in my heart.
+And, of course, hubby and I were married during fall, so it holds a special place in my heart.
 So, yeah, fall is my jam!

 Fan of squash recipes?
 You may enjoy this stuffed acorn squash!

 This easy butternut squash soup is always a favourite.
 It’s unbelievably creamy and super flavourful.
-So, how do you make this healthy butternut squash soup?
+Full details are in the recipe card below, but here are the basics:

 - Roasting the butternut squash takes the longest, so get that going first while you prepare the rest of the butternut squash and sweet potato soup.

-- Meanwhile, cook the aromatics (i.e. onion and garlic).
-Stir in sweet potato, spices/seasoning.
+- Meanwhile, heat some olive oil in a pot and cook the aromatics (onion and garlic).
+Stir in sweet potato and seasonings.

-- Add some stock, cooked squash and bring to a low simmer until sweet potato is cooked through.
+- Add broth and cooked squash and bring to a simmer until the sweet potato is cooked through.

 - Off the heat, stir in Greek yogurt and maple syrup (for a little sweetness).

-- Use an immersion blender to blitz that soup up.
-Garnish, if desired, and enjoy!
+- Use an immersion blender to blend that soup up.

-- Drizzle butternut squash with a little oil and sprinkle with salt and pepper.
+- Drizzle the butternut squash with olive oil and sprinkle with salt and pepper.

-- Place squash cut sound down on a parchment lined baking sheet.
+- Place the squash cut side down onto a parchment paper-lined baking sheet.

-- Bake squash on 400 degrees Fahrenheit for about 40 minutes or until it’s tender when pierced with a knife.
+- Bake the squash for about 40 minutes or until it’s tender when pierced with a knife.

-- Let cool slightly and then scoop out flesh to use in recipe.
+- Let the squash cool slightly and then scoop out the flesh to use in this recipe.
+Easy!

 - Some roasted squash seeds (top just before serving or they’ll get soggy)